aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/digital-asset.md

 ```

 :::note
 Make sure all image files have the same file extension.
-If some images will have `jpeg` extension and some `jpg` extension the upload would fail.
+If some images will have `jpeg` extension and some `jpg` extension, the upload will fail.
 :::

 <!-- TODO: change ERC-1155 once finish rewriting the NFT standards page  -->